Human Spaceflights

 Flight

-Launch from Cape Canaveral (KSC); landing east of Samoa-Islands in the Pacific Ocean.
+Launch from Cape Canaveral (KSC) and landing east of Samoa Islands in the Pacific Ocean.

-Final dress rehearsal for the moon landing; second manned lunar orbital mission, but first lunar orbital mission with complete spacecraft.
+Apollo 10 was the final dress rehearsal for the moon landing and the second manned lunar orbital mission, but first lunar orbital mission with the complete spacecraft (including the lunar module).

 Apollo spacecraft with Lunar Module Apollo Command Module